 3043, 3053.
-Introduction to Art History I and II.
+Art History I and II.

 Emphasizing relationships of art to environment, and illustrated with visual aids, these courses develop an understanding of the aesthetic and expressionistic character of the visual arts from prehistoric to modern times.
-For non-majors, six hours of ART 3043, 3053 substitutes for CORE 3113, Art.
-3043 Fall, 3053 Spring.
+For non-majors, six hours of ART 3043, 3053 substitutes for CORE 3113 Fine Arts: Art.
+3043 in Fall.
+3053 in Spring.